Eshaan-Lumba/FIFAI/index.md

 ### Including Odds Data

-By including the predictions made by different betting organizations, our model reflects the general expectation of a matched outcome by sources interested in doing so.
+By including the predictions made by different betting organizations, our model reflects the general expectation of a matches outcome by bettors.
 Adding predictions made by bookie odds (namely Bet365 and BetWay), the accuracy ranged between 73% - 77% and averaged around 75%.
-Note that the column B635H corresponds to the odds that the home team would win predicted by Bet365 while B635W corresponds to such odds for the away team.
-This is similarly the case with the BWH and BWA columns with regards to the predictions made by BetWay.
+Note that the column B635H corresponds to the general consensus that the home team would win, as gathered by B365, while B365A corresponds to such odds for the away team.
+This is similarly the case with the BWH and BWA columns with regards to the esxpectations of bettors gathered by BetWay.
 Below is a sample batch using this data as well as the highest produced accuracy from the model.

 ![Model Including Odds](images/with-odds-batch-example.png)
 ![Model Including Odds](images/with-odds-results.png)

-Given the high variance in predictions made by betting organizations as well as the immense uncertainty in match outcomes, these added parameters unsurprisingly did not yield significantly different results from our initial model.
+Given the high variance in expectations made by betting organizations as well as the immense uncertainty in match outcomes, these added parameters unsurprisingly did not yield significantly different results from our initial model.
+Human psychology plays a large factor in the odds expressed for a given matches outcome and thus make our model more prone to humman error and bias.
 To complete our analysis we trained a model solely using the betting odds as inputs.

 ### Just Using Odds Data